-McLain said the first students will receive on-the-job training in heating, ventilation and air conditioning (HVAC) service.
+McLain said the first students received on-the-job training in heating, ventilation and air-conditioning (HVAC) service.

-The apprenticeship will be beneficial for students who want to live and work in Neshoba County after graduation, Brantley said.
+The apprenticeship benefits students who want to live and work in Neshoba County after graduation, Brantley said.

 “There are great jobs here, and if you stay and make a career, you can do pretty well,” he said.